-Air Cadets is a voluntary, youth organization supported by the Royal Air Force.
-It is open to anyone aged 13 to 17.
-It is considered one of the country's premier youth organisations and the world's largest youth air training organization.
+The Air Training Corps (Air Cadets) is a voluntary, uniformed, youth organisation supported by the Royal Air Force.
+It is open to anyone aged 12 (and in Year 8) to 20.
+It is considered one of the country's premier youth organisations and the world's largest youth air training organisation.

 - to promote and encourage among young people a practical interest in aviation and the Royal Air Force

 - to provide training which will be useful in the Services and civilian life